superzhangmch/learning_notes/ML/大模型训练/大模型训练_fp8_deepseekV3.md

 - B：《Smoothquant: Accurate and efficient post-training quantization for large language models》 - 2022.11 - https://arxiv.org/abs/2211.10438
 - C：《Scaling FP8 training to trillion-token llms》- 2024.09 - （注意上面也出现了） https://arxiv.org/abs/2409.12517

-> To address this challenge and effectively extend the dynamic range of the FP8 format,
+> To address this challenge and effectively extend the dynamic range of the FP8 format, 【于是推出 deepseek-v3 的解法】
 >
 > （1）、we introduce a fine-grained quantization strategy: tile-wise grouping with 1 × 𝑁𝑐 elements or block-wise grouping with 𝑁𝑐 × 𝑁𝑐 elements.
 The associated dequantization overhead is largely mitigated under our increased-precision accumulation process, a critical aspect for achieving accurate FP8 General Matrix Multiplication (GEMM).
 >